ikokkari/JavaExamples/README.md

-# CCPS 209 Computer Science II
+# Computer Science II, Java version

 Course outline, lecture material and example code for *CCPS 209 Computer Science II*, as it was taught by [Ilkka Kokkarinen](http://scs.ryerson.ca/~ikokkari) for the Chang School of Continuing Education, Ryerson University, Toronto, Ontario.
 For the present implementation of this course, consult the instructor for the grading and other current policies.